-This most critical part of the local government and its affairs is the capacity of governance; the municipality cannot execute its mandate if it is not capacitated.
-IDP ensures that all planning including institutional through its internal and external participation processes and IDP/Budget processes (this include all operational and sector plans and management) is coordinated, implemented and monitored in order to implement municipal programmes and projects in order to achieve the envisaged council vision.
+This is the most critical part of local government and its affairs i.e this should determine its capacity to govern; the municipality cannot execute its mandate if it is not capacitated.
+The IDP ensures that all planning including institutional through its internal and external participation processes and budget processes (this include all operational and sector plans management and executions) is coordinated, implemented and monitored in order to implement municipal programmes and projects in order to achieve the envisaged council vision.
 An inter-departmental analysis was conducted in order to determine the institutional SWOT of the municipality based on the municipal performance in the previous financial years.
-This is evident by intervention by the provincial department of cooperative governance and traditional affairs.
+This is evident by intervention task team from the province.
 The internal SWOT analysis provides base information on institutional transformation and provides key focus areas for council's intervention.

 The TCLM has an administrative organogram which was approved simultaneously with the approval of the IDP/Budget of 2012-13 to 2013-14.
+This organogram is under review in the current financial year.